Optimal localization for the Einstein constraints: The localized seed-to-solution projection

 \eei

-\paragraph{Proposed parametrization}
+\paragraph{Proposed parametrization.}

-We recall that an order of regularity $N\geq 2$ and a H\"older exponent $\alpha \in (0,1]$ are fixed.
-No smallness assumption is required on the localization data set $(\Mbf, \Omega, g_0, h_0)$, while $(\seedg,\seedh)$ are only required to be a small deformation of $(g_0,h_0)$.
-We recall that ${\expoP \geq 2}$ is fixed for the variational functional, while $1 < \expoPm< P < \expoPp$ arise when applying interior elliptic regularity.
-On the other hand, the range of the projection exponent $p$ is essential and the relevant range will become clear in~\autoref{section=23}.
+We recall that an order of regularity $N\geq 3$ and a H\"older exponent $\alpha \in (0,1)$ are fixed.
+No smallness assumption is imposed on the localization data set in the following definition; the existence theorem will require the reference constraint error~$\Err_{p_G}[g_0,h_0]$ and the seed perturbation to be sufficiently small.
+We recall from \autoref{def-expoP} that $\expoP \geq 2$ is fixed for the variational functional, while $\expoPm$ and $\expoPp = 2\expoP-\expoPm$, subject to $\max(N+\alpha,1+\expoP/2) < \expoPm \leq \expoP - (n+4)/2$, arise when applying interior elliptic regularity.
+On the other hand, the range of the projection exponent $p$ is essential and will become clear in \autoref{section=2.3}.